Family tormented by brother's mystery disappearance from Staten Island home

 STATEN ISLAND, N.Y.
-(PIX11) — When Rafael Escobar Jr., then 13, went to live at St. Michael’s Home for Children in the early 1970s, he had just been treated for a nervous breakdown.
-He received that treatment after his mother abandoned the family.
+(PIX11) — When Rafael Escobar Jr. went to live at St. Michael’s Home for Children in the early 1970s, he had recently been treated for a nervous breakdown that he suffered at 13 years old.
+According to his older sister, Rafael changed after his mother abandoned the family.

 “It hit him more than it hit all of us,” said Carmen Escobar, one of Rafael’s nine surviving siblings.
 “He started losing his hearing, and he didn’t want to talk.
 He became catatonic.”